Unboxed-Software/solana-react-native-counter/README.md

 Most relevant to your development journey is the Mobile Wallet Adapter (MWA).
 The simplest way to get started is to use the Mobile Wallet Adapter with React Native to create a simple Android app.
 This lesson assumes you're familiar with React and Solana programming.
 If that's not the case, [start our course from the beginning](https://github.com/solana-foundation/developer-content/blob/main/content/courses/intro-to-solana/intro-to-cryptography.md) and come back here when you feel ready!

-## Intro To Solana Mobile
+### Intro To Solana Mobile

-Between the Solana Mobile Stack and the Saga mobile device, Solana Mobile has a lot of connotations.
-For the purposes of this course, we'll be focused on mobile application development where the apps interact with the Solana network.
-This opens up a whole new paradigm of Crypto use cases and behaviors.
+In these units, we'll develop mobile apps that interact with the Solana network.
+This opens up a whole new paradigm of blockchain use cases and behaviors.

 ### Solana Mobile Use Cases